autosurf/AUTOSURF-v1.3/README.md

  AUTOSURF is a freely distributed suite of codes for the automated construction of potential energy surfaces (PES) for vdW systems.
-The fitting algorithms implemented in the code are based on the L-IMLS methodology, and have many advanced features such as options for data- point placement, flexibility to include gradients in the fit, iterative refinement, and symmetry recognition.
+The fitting algorithms implemented in the code are based on the L-IMLS methodology, and have many advanced features such as options for data-point placement, flexibility to include gradients in the fit, iterative refinement, and symmetry recognition.
 The code completely automates all the steps and procedures that go into fitting various classes of PESs and interfaces to popular electronic structure codes such as MOLPRO and GAUSSIAN.